andreapanontin/MastersThesis/README.md

 its Breuil-Kisin module by a period isomorphism, which in this case is nothing but the crystalline comparison isomorphism between the dual of the étale cohomology and that of the crystalline cohomology of the special fiber.

+I've added the pdf output to the latest release, in case you want to read it.